syetalabs/hiring-challenges/Mobile_Engineer/README.md

 But we don't expect it to be perfect or bulletproof. :gun:

-> It should not take more than a day to complete the challenge :construction:
+> It should not take more than 2 days to complete the challenge :construction:

 You can use any programming language to implement this.
 We prefer **Android/Java/kotlin**, **Flutter**, **React Native** and **Swift**.